 There are capsules and tablets and injections to treat a sick body and for the distressed mind, there’s motivation.
-It may come from an external source or may come from within.
+It may come from an external source (like success or motivation quote) or may come from within.
 Amidst the bombardment of motivational books and speakers from where flow motivational quotes and ‘inspirational‘ sayings, the self-motivated and self-inspired Buddha derives inspiration from within- the source being what we call the soul (atma).

 India’s ancient day philosophers have delved deep into the ocean of strength and courage that lies within us.
 The light, they concluded, lies within each one of us.
 Just like the clouds obstructing the rays of the Sun, it is our shortcomings that block the inner light and lead us to seek for it from outside.
 This was not just a subject of academic study for them, it was a matter of experience after extreme sadhana combined with renunciation of the material world.
 The material objects of pleasure, they realized, were not only short-lived but deceptive.
 This momentariness inspired them to turn their focus within and dig deeper so as to explore the realms of shaswata being.